Async Batch Processing for High-Volume Invoices

 Schema Validation for Parsed Expense Data

 Before posting to the ERP or CAM reconciliation engine, parsed data must conform to a strict data contract.
 Implementing JSON Schema validation guarantees that every invoice record contains mandatory fields: property_id, vendor_name, invoice_date, line_items, gl_code, and recovery_status.
 Validation acts as a circuit breaker, preventing malformed payloads from corrupting downstream financial calculations.
 The JSON Schema specification provides a robust, language-agnostic framework for defining these constraints.
-In Python, libraries like pydantic or jsonschema can enforce type safety, numeric precision, and enum constraints, ensuring that CAM expense allocations remain mathematically sound and audit-ready.
+In Python, pydantic enforces type safety, numeric precision, and enum constraints:

 from pydantic import BaseModel, Field, field_validator